Struggling with setting limits and holding your ground? Learn how to set boundaries with kids — and why they actually want them.

 You might even ask him if he wants to read next to you while you cook.
 This can help cement the idea that you’re not saying “no” just because, but that you have a good reason.

 Another way giving a reason helps set boundaries is that you’re able to explain poor behavior.
-Let’s say he said hurtful words to you.
+Let’s say he said hurtful things to you.
 Establish your own boundaries by saying how his words hurt your feelings.
 Explain how you expect him to treat you, and how he can better express himself.

 4. Give freedom within boundaries